amaljoyc/amaljoyc.com/blog/_posts/2019-05-19-java8-streams.md

 keywords: "java8, streams, java"
 ---

 A stream is a java typed interface.
-Even if it might look like a Collection, a Stream is not a Collection.Stream can efficiently process large amounts of data.
+Even if it might look like a Collection, a Stream is not a Collection.
+Stream can efficiently process large amounts of data.
 A stream is an object `that doesn't hold any data`.
 And also a Stream cannot be reused, it has to be built again for another use - thus, the `stream()` is a very lightweight method.

 ```java
 public interface Stream<T> extends BaseStream<T, Stream<T>> {